jcreinhold/synthtorch/tutorials/5min_tutorial.md

 ## Example training/validation directory setup

-Below is an example of a training/validation directory to be used with synthnn.
+Below is an example of a training/validation directory to be used with synthtorch.

 ```none
 ├── flair